qualified/lsps/packages/codemirror-workspace/README.md

     return null;
   },

-  // Provide server to connect to.
+  // Provide the server's connection string.
 Required.
   // The returned string can be a URI of WebSocket proxy or
   // a location of Worker script to start Language Server.
-  getServerUri: async (langserverId: string) => {
+  getConnectionString: async (langserverId: string) => {
     switch (langserverId) {
       case "typescript-language-server":
         // Use some API to start remote Language Server and return a string.